production-ig-divider

 gits20

 Not the second Ghost in the Shell movie, but rather a complete remake of the original 1995 one with 2008 sensibilities, music, and graphics.
-Just as great as the original, but some people may have issues with the incorporation of CG animation for a couple scenes which contrasts with the rest of the film’s hand-drawn style.
+Just as great as the original, but some people may have issues with the incorporation of CG animation for a couple scenes which very obviously clashes with the rest of the film’s hand-drawn style.
 Maintains scene-for-scene everything in the original movie, but just makes it all look and sound better.
 Is is not suggested to watch this one before watching the original, as it will cheapen it, but it remains a very welcome revisiting of a classic anime story in modern styles.
 I strongly suggest getting the Blu-ray version of this movie so as to enhance the effect even more.
 Again, watch out for female anatomy everywhere, but suggested for anyone deemed old enough to view such things.

 Hiroyuki Okiura